DrosophilaGenomeEvolution/TrEMOLO/README.md

     REFERENCE:       "/path/to/reference_file.fasta"   #reference genome (fasta file) only if INSIDER_VARIANT = True [optional]
     SAMPLE:          "/path/to/reads_file.fastq"       #long reads (a fastq file) only if OUTSIDER_VARIANT = True [optional]
     #At least, provide either REFERENCE or SAMPLE.
 Both can be provided
-    WORK_DIRECTORY:  "/path/to/directory"         #name of output directory [optional, will be created as 'output']
+    WORK_DIRECTORY:  "/path/to/directory"         #name of output directory [optional, will be created as 'TrEMOLO_OUTPUT']

 CHOICE: